rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 There is no C++ equivalent to the Python function `AllChem.GetConformerRMS()` to compute the RMS between two specific conformers (e.g. 1 and 9) although it is coming.

+It is important to remember that unless you specify a random number seed, you will not necessarily get the same conformations each time you run the embedding on the same molecule, especially if you only generate a small number of conformations relative to the number of torsions in the structure.
+If it's important in your use-case that you have a good sampling of the conformations including all the low-energy ones, you should be sure to specify a large maximum number of conformations.

 *Disclaimer/Warning*: Conformation generation is a difficult and subtle task.
 The original, default, 2D->3D conversion provided with